Managing Senior Stallions

-“It’s a good idea to establish a routine with breeding, feeding and exercise,” says Judy Adams, a breeding manger from Acampo, California.
+“It’s a good idea to establish a routine with breeding, feeding and exercise,” says Judy Adams, a breeding manager from Clements, California.
 “They look forward to it.
 A lot of horses will fret if their schedule is changed.
 In a stallion, the last thing you want him to do is be unhappy.
 Have his food on time, and breed him at the same times each occasion.”

 But each stallion is different and might prefer a unique schedule.
 “If it’s not a routine they like, you might have to change something, whether it’s the route you take to the breeding shed or the halter.
 There’s not one set plan to follow for every stallion.
 Get to know your stallion and read his attitude.”
 If your stallion travels, maintain a consistent feeding schedule with the same feeds as he gets at home and provide exercise at similar times to his home schedule, she says.

-“We’ve had a lot of good stallions because they had good mental attitudes,” says Greg Whalen, a 20-year breeder from Clements, California.
+“We’ve had a lot of good stallions because they had good mental attitudes,” says Greg Whalen, an American Quarter Horse Hall of Fame breeder from Clements, California.
 “If you have a horse that’s mean, you can tell.
 You can see the attitude in their colts.
 I don’t go for kicking the stalls, pawing and raising heck.
 The Quarter Horse shouldn’t be that way.
 Some of the great stallions, you could rope off them and tie them alongside a mare.
 Hereditarily, all that stuff comes back around.”

 “It all starts when they’re young,” explained the late Jack Kyle in an interview before his death.
 Jack was a 40-year breeder and American Quarter Horse Hall of Fame inductee.
 “If you never let a young stud get out of hand, you’ll never have a problem with him.
 You never want to let a stud take advantage.
 That starts way back when they’re young.
 “If you get a 3- or 4-year-old horse that somebody hasn’t mannered, you’ve really got to school him and be really firm.
 If you’re going to fight with a stud, you’ve got to win the fight.
 That’s where most people get into problems.
 They’re not firm enough with the horse when he’s young.
 That’s where bad habits are developed.”